wil3/gymfc/README.md

 # News
-* May 2020 - NF1 model and reward function used in thesis published.
+* May 2020 - [NF1](https://rotorbuilds.com/build/15163) quadcopter model and reward functions used in this thesis work is published in the `examples` directory.
 * August 2019 - GymFC synthesizes neuro-controller with [new level of performance](https://www.youtube.com/watch?v=MByCyEnsYP0).
 * August 2019 - Thesis is defended, [Flight Controller Synthesis via Deep